Table of Contents

 Definition / general

-- Can be either well differentiated tumors or poorly differentiated carcinomas
+- Includes well differentiated neuroendocrine tumors (WDNET) and poorly differentiated neuroendocrine carcinomas (PDNEC)

-- Functional tumors are associated with elevated serum hormone levels and are associated with a clinical hormonal syndrome (see clinical features below)
+- Functional tumors are associated with elevated serum hormone levels and a clinical hormonal syndrome (see Clinical features)

-- Nonfunctional tumors are not associated with a clinical hormonal syndrome but may still be associated with elevated serum hormone levels or tissue hormone expression on immunohistochemistry
+- May still be associated with elevated serum hormone levels or tissue hormone expression on immunohistochemistry

-- Nonfunctional tumors which are < 0.5 cm are termed "pancreatic neuroendocrine microadenomas"
+- Nonfunctional tumors < 0.5 cm are termed pancreatic neuroendocrine microadenomas

 Essential features